Crossing Symmetric Spinning S-matrix Bootstrap: EFT bounds: Crossing symmetric amplitudes

 where $|\eta_i|^2=|\epsilon_i|^2=1$.
 Note that for scattering of four identical photons and gravitons, we have $\eta_1^* \eta_2^*\eta_3\eta_4= (|\eta|^2)^2 =1$ trivially.
 These conditions reduce the number of independent parity preserving helicity amplitudes which are given by \cite{spinpen},

 \footnote{Note that due to \eqref{PTboseph}, the amplitudes $T_2$ and $T_5$ enjoy the additional symmetry

 } These linearly independent set of five amplitudes are the basis of Quasi-invariant S-matrices defined in the previous section.
-They transform in irreducible representations of $S_3$ which we determine from the following crossing equation \cite{spinpen, Henriksson:2021ymi}.
+They transform in irreps of $S_3$ which we determine from the following crossing equation \cite{spinpen, Henriksson:2021ymi}.

 where $\epsilon_{23}'$ and $\epsilon_{24}'$ are arbitrary phases which were left unfixed from the general considerations of crossing symmetry using which \eqref{crossphgv} were derived.
 We will fix them in this section using constraints from consistency of crossing equations and comparing against explicit helicity amplitudes in literature.
 Note that \eqref{crossphgv} differs from the equivalent equation of \cite{spinpen} (eqns 2.81 and 2.82).
 This is due to the fact that we assume the following assignment for the Wigner-$d$ angles in contrast with eqns 2.78 and 2.79 of \cite{spinpen}.
 Using \eqref{crossphgv}, we can determine the crossing matrices to be,